 Figure 7 presents the Kepler photometry for the odd-numbered transits on the left panel butted up against the even-numbered transits in the right panel.
 The difference in the odd- and even-numbered transits is determined by the DV transit model fit to each set independently, and is used to estimate the probability that the depths are different.
 The calculation is presented above the odd-even plot as shown in Figure 7.
 The Depth-sig metric determines if the depths are similar (100%) or different (0%) and is alternately reported as a sigma confidence level.
-This calculation depends on the transit model being a good representation of the transit photometry (see Figure 6) and assumes that there are no systematics present in the photometry, such as data outliers.
+This calculation depends on the transit model being a good representation of the transit photometry (see Figures 4-6) and assumes that there are no systematics present in the photometry, such as data outliers.

 The odd-even test will fail when astrophysical phenomena, such as star-spots, are present on the host star.
 These become an important concern when only a few transits are present.
 Stellar activity may produce systematic differences in the transit depths that are not properly reflected in the calculation of significance for the depth difference.
-To check for spot modulation, you can review the full DV reports to see the raw photometric aperture photometry, or obtain photometry directly from the Kepler Data Archive at MAST.
-Also, due to natural seasonal depth variations, the odd-even test is not effective at periods greater than ~90 days, when there is only one, or less than one, transit per quarter.
+Also, due to natural seasonal depth variations associated with Kepler's orbit, the odd-even test is not effective at periods greater than ~90 days when there is only one or fewer transits per quarter.